amirdeljouyi/starter-academic/content/post/getting-started/index.md

 ---
-title: Happy to announce that I have successfully defended my Master's thesis with a Excellent score 🎉
+title: Happy to announce that I have successfully defended my Master's thesis with an Excellent score 🎉
 subtitle: I have successfully defended my Mater's thesis.
 My Master's thesis topic was Model-Driven Methodology for Developing RESTful Web Services.

 # Summary for listings and search engines